ychen921/Sonar-Image-Registration/README.md

 # End-to-End Unsupervised Learning for Sonar Image Registration
-In this project, we analyze state-of-the-art unsupervised learning architecture of image registration technique such as DLIRNet [1], which can be applied to perform registration on unseen image pairs in one pass.
-The neural network architecture obtain the parameters from different forms of ConvNet by inputting a pair of moving and fixed images.
-The output parameters (affine transformation) will be passed to a spatial transformer [2] and a resampler which wraps the moving image to the fixed image.
+In this project, we analyze state-of-the-art unsupervised learning architecture of the image registration technique such as DLIRNet [1], which can be applied to perform registration on unseen image pairs in one pass.
+The neural network architecture obtains the parameters from different forms of ConvNet by inputting a pair of moving and fixed images.
+The output parameters (affine transformation) will be passed to a spatial transformer [2] and a resampler which wraps the moving image into the fixed image.
 The performance will be evaluated by a similarity metric (NCC) between the wrapped and fixed images.
-Besides, we replace the ConvNet in DLIRNet to Inception blocks [4] and Dense blocks [3] in this project.
+Besides, we replace the ConvNet in DLIRNet with Inception blocks [4] and Dense blocks [3] in this project.

 ## Data
 To train a neural network effectively, a substantial volume of datasets is indispensable.
 Specifically, our study necessitates a significant quantity of sonar image pairs.
 We have compiled tailored datasets designated for training, validation, and testing purposes.
 The data was acquired within a water tank environment by maneuvering a forward-looking sonar across a scene.